lennertjansen/micrograd/README.md

 # Micrograd

 My implementation of Karpathy's Micrograd: a tiny scalar-valued autograd engine and a small neural net library on top of it with a PyTorch-like API.

-Built by following along with the video below, mostly in `micrograd_from_scratch.ipynb`.
+Mostly in `micrograd_from_scratch.ipynb`.

 ## Setup